 Alcohol Addiction Treatment

-About 1 in every 12 adults or about 17 million people suffer from alcohol abuse or dependency.
+1 in every 12 adults suffer from alcohol abuse or dependency.
 There are also several million more who might not have an addiction problem, but their drinking habits could lead them to be addicted to alcohol.

 SIGNS AND SYMPTOMS OF ABUSE

-Some alcoholism warning signs family members and friends may watch for are:
+Some alcohol dependency warning signs family members and friends may watch for are:

 - Frequent binge drinking